onnokleen/HARforest/README.md

   data.predict = df_evaluation
 )

-# grow multiple trees to form a forest
+# Grow multiple trees to form a forest
+# Parallelization can be done with doParallel package and using %dopar% instead of %do%

 n_trees <- 10